checkly/theheadless.dev/blog/posts/valuable-tests.md

 ## Keep tests focused

 Automated tests are effective if they:
-* correctly verify the status of the target functionality
+1. Correctly verify the status of the target functionality
-* return within a reasonable amount of time
+2. Return within a reasonable amount of time
-* produce a result that can be easily interpreted by humans
+3. Produce a result that can be easily interpreted by humans

 The last point is often overlooked.
 Scripts by themselves have no meaning if their results mean nothing to whoever is looking at them.
 Ideally, we want the opposite: interpreting a test success or failure should be close to instantaneous and give us a clear understanding of what is working and what is not.